streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 ![](/images/offloaders/gcs/pulsar-tiered-storage.png)

-On the broker, you need to configure the bucket and credentials for the cloud storage service.
+To offload data to cloud storge, you need to configure the bucket and credentials for the cloud storage service on the broker.
 The configured bucket must exist before attempting to offload.
-If it does not exist, the offload operation fails.
+Otherwise, the offload operation fails.

+To offload data to filesystem, you need to configure some required parameters.
+FOr details, see [configuration](#configuration).

 Pulsar uses multi-part objects to upload the segment data.
 It is possible that a broker could crash while uploading the data.
 It is recommended that you add a life cycle rule for your bucket to expire incomplete multi-part upload after a day or two to avoid getting charged for incomplete uploads.